 Change of any kind in a company can bring uncertainty.
 And when things feel uncertain, it’s more important than ever to be proactive in communicating.
 Everyone will have lots of questions about the future, and it’s important not to ignore these questions or pretend no one’s asking them.

-What’s the best way to speak about change?
+What’s the best way to talk about change?
 Here are four tips for addressing change successfully:

 If you don’t acknowledge when things may be changing, team members will fill the “information vacuum” with their own assumptions…or worse yet, delay work getting done.